-HARICA shall disclose a full CRL URL for each disclosed non-expired, non-revoked CA Certificate in CCADB (https://ccadb.org).
+HARICA shall disclose a full CRL URL for each disclosed non-expired, non-revoked CA Certificate to the CCADB.

 4.9.12 Special requirements regarding key compromise

 As defined in section 4.9.1.

 Non-Subscriber entities may report a Key Compromise of an unexpired, unrevoked HARICA Certificate according to the contact information described in section 4.9.3.2, using one of the following documented methods to prove possession/control of the private key associated with a Certificate.
 HARICA MAY allow additional, alternative methods that do not appear in this section at its own discretion.